drBenway/pixi-vn-wiki/start/canvas-position.md

 ---

-**What, exactly, is anchor?** Let’s think of it in terms of something you may be more familiar with.
+**What, exactly, is anchor/pivot?** Let’s think of it in terms of something you may be more familiar with.
 Instead of positioning an element on a screen, you are trying to pin a photo onto a cork board.
 You have three things:
 - a cork board
 - a push pin
 - a photograph